vimeo/psalm/docs/running_psalm/issues/TaintedText.md

 # TaintedText

-Emitted when tainted input detection is turned on and tainted text is detected somewhere unexpected.
+Emitted when tainted text is detected somewhere unexpected.

 This can lead to dangerous situations, like running arbitrary functions.